Family reunion invitations that get you a real headcount

 School and class events

 Co-host with the other room parent.
 Twenty-five families, one shared dashboard.
-No duplicate spreadsheets, no conflicting headcounts.
+No duplicate spreadsheets, no clashing headcounts.

 Dinner parties and gatherings

-Four couples, simple headcount, no fuss.
-Send one link per pair and let them respond on their own time.
-Clean and quick.
+Four couples, one quick headcount, no fuss.
+Send a link per pair and let them reply on their own time.

-Each household gets a unique link.
-Responses stay tied to the right family.
+Each family gets its own link, so replies stay tied to the right group.
 Regenerate any link in one tap.

 Two-tap guest flow

-Guests open the link, tap their response, done.
-No account creation, no app download.
+Guests open the link, tap their reply, done.
+No account, no app.
 Works on any phone.

 Best for

-• Hosts who need a clear yes/no/maybe by household
+• Hosts who need a clear yes, no, or maybe per family

-• Events where dietary or logistics info matters per family
+• Events where a note per family matters

-• Private invite workflows with a known guest list
+• Private invites with a known guest list

 Not for